This page details the Guardians that don't make an appearance in the games proper, but are nonetheless important to the lore.

 - Psycho Electro: His Grimoire entry focuses on him annihilating a large group of Fallen with his Stormtrance as he and Felwinter explore the Arabian Shores Dead Zone.
 This moment gives a brief glimpse into his personality and shows how unhinged his mind can be.

 - Sanity Slippage: His obsession with finding SIVA took a toll on his sanity, leading him to think Felwinter was a Warmind at one point.
+Of course, he turned out to be partially right.

 - Weapon of Choice: Timur's Lash, the Iron Banner Hand Cannon in Year One.